Hi everyone,

 ANNUAL LEAVE/HOLIDAYS

 This states the number of days given to employees and the number of public holidays observed by the Company.
 The number of days of annual leave is subject to a minimum for certain groups of employees as provided for under legislation.
 There are also public holidays that organizations are required to observe.
-If possible, request for sample appointment letter from other organizations so that you can verify the figures.
+If possible, request a sample appointment letter from other organizations so that you can verify the figures.

 TRANSFER/SECONDMENT